JuanJoseSolorzano/JuanJoseSolorzano.github.io/stuff.md

         * Defines six capability levels (0-5) that indicate the maturity fo each process.
 Level 0 mean the process is not implemented.
 Level 5 means the process is optimized.
 TheA ASPICE  assessment method provides a standardized way to measure and improve software process against a reference benchmark.

+# Module #2 Describing the ASPICE Model

+## ASPICE Model Description

+### Primary Life Cycle Process (SYS)

+### Primary Life Cycle Process (SYS)

+SYS.1 – Requirements Elicitation: Gather, document, and track requirements as required by stakeholders.

+SYS.2 – System Requirements Analysis: Analyze and refine the collected requirements to ensure clarity and feasibility.

+SYS.3 – System Architectural Design: Establish the overall system architecture and develop the system structure.

+SYS.4 – System Integration and Integration Test: Integrate system components and perform integration testing to verify interactions.

+SYS.5 – System Qualification Test: Provide evidence that the integrated system meets all specified requirements.

+*The System Engineering process group ensures that stakeholder requirements are fully captured, analyzed, and validated throughout the system development lifecycle.*

+### Primary Life Cycle Process (SWE)

+SWE.1 – Software Requirements Analysis: Collect and analyze software-specific requirements.

+SWE.2 – Software Architectural Design: Define the software architecture and allocate requirements to software components.

+SWE.3 – Software Detailed Design and Unit Construction: Develop detailed designs and construct software units.

+SWE.4 – Software Unit Verification: Verify individual software units against detailed design and requirements.

+SWE.5 – Software Integration and Integration Test: Integrate software units and perform integration testing.

+SWE.6 – Software Qualification Test: Provide evidence that the integrated software meets all requirements.

+*The Software Engineering process group focuses on ensuring that software requirements are addressed, implemented, and verified at each stage of development.*

+---
+** As a part of Automation Activities, the mostly close ASPICE process areas are:
+    Group: Primary life Cycle Process (SWE):
+    - SWE.4 - Software Unit Verification.
+    - SWE.5 - Software Integration and Integration Test.
+    - SWE.6 - Software Qualification Testing.
+---

+## ASPICE Process Capability levels
+1. Level 0 (Incomplete):

+    - The process is not implemented or fails t achieve its purpose.

+2. Level 1 (Performed):

+    - The process achieve its purpose.

+3. Level 2 (Managed):

+    - The performed process is now implemented in a managed fashion.
+    - Performance is controlled and maintained.

+4. Level 3 (Established):

+    - The process is established, capable, standardized and maintained.
+    - Standards for process performance are stablished.

+5. Level 4 (Predictable):

+    - The process is quantitatively controlled and predictable.
+    - Performance varies within narrow, predictable limits.

+6. Leve 5 (Innovating):

+    - The focus in on continuous improvement.
+    - Process innovation improve effectiveness and efficiency.

+`The capability levels range from an incomplete process at level 0 to a performed procedure at level 1, to managed standardized, and quantiatively controlled process at levels 2-4, to an optimized, continuously improving process at level 5.`

+`At Level 0, no code review process exists.`

+`Level 1-2 introduce basic manual processes.`

+`Level 3 establishes a standardized process.`

+`Level 4, quantitative control is added.`

+`Level 5, innovative improvements are made through automation and AI.`

 </details>

 <details markdown="1">